Adrian998obs/FuzzyDarkMatterDynamicalFriction/README.md

 ## Dynamical friction in FDM universe

 FDMDynamicalFrictionForce is a new class of the package [galpy](https://www.galpy.org/), used to perform orbit integration of point masses that undergo dynamical friction in galactic potentials, assuming a FDM dynamical friction.
 This is subclass is derived from the classical dynamical friction class [ChandrasekharDynamicalFrictionForce](https://docs.galpy.org/en/v1.10.1/reference/potentialchandrasekhardynfric.html).
+Informations about the implementation of the FDMDynamicalFrictionForce class and simple example can be found in the [galpy documentation](https://docs.galpy.org/en/latest/reference/potentialfdmdynfric.html).

 FDM model leads to significant modifications of the dark matter density distribution on galactic scales.
 One of the distinctive dynamical features consist on a reduction or even a suppression of dynamical friction compared to the CDM case.
 We have implemented the theoretical work carried out by [Lancaster et al. +19](https://arxiv.org/pdf/1909.06381).
 See [Szpilfidel et al. +25]() for more a detailed description of the implementation.

 ### Usage
 This repository contains :
-* FuzzyDarkMatterDynamicalFriction.ipynb, a Jupyter notebook presenting the class FDMDynamicalFrictionForce and simple examples.
 * infallingGCs.ipynb, a Jupyter notebook that generate number of GCs in a dark matter halo and calculate their infall time as a function of their initial energy-angular momentum state.
 * DFefficiency.ipynb, a Jupyter notebook that draws a map of the efficiency of dynamical friction as a function of the halo-GC mass ratio and the mass of the FDM constituent particle.